 How much does the Preikestolen trail cost?

 It costs nothing!
-Hiking the Preikestolen trail is free! , a relief in a country as expensive to travel as Norway).
+Hiking the Preikestolen trail is free, which is a relief in a country as expensive as Norway.

-However, you should be aware that there are some costs associated with getting to the trailhead:
+However, there are some costs associated with getting to the trailhead:

-Ryfylke Tunnel toll (if in Stavanger) = $140 NOK
+Ryfylke Tunnel toll (from Stavanger) = 140 NOK

-– If you go by bus from Stavanger:
+– If you take the bus from Stavanger:

-Pulpit Rock Tours = $399 NOKper adult; $263 NOK per child (there are different ticket categories, check the website)
+Pulpit Rock Tours = 399 NOK per adult; 263 NOK per child (different ticket categories available on the website)

 .